muhammadghazali/kabam-kernel/README.md

 This is typical plugin code.
 It is placed there [https://github.com/mywebclass/mwc_plugin_example](https://github.com/mywebclass/mwc_plugin_example)

-*Important* - when you create plugin, the `extendApp`, `extendMiddleware` APPLIES to all enviroments!
+*Important* - when you create plugin, the `extendApp`, `extendMiddleware` APPLIES to all environments!
 Furthermore, `extendMiddleware` binds to route '/'

 Lifecycle of mwc_kernel module and how can we extend it